aeluro1/geddit/README.md

     - Set the name to `geddit`
     - Set `Anonymous usage without user authorization` as the authorization type
     - Set the email and description fields accordingly
+    - Repeat these steps to obtain several more API keys to circumvent Imgur's rate limit (12500 requests per API)
 3. Rename the `user_template.json` file to `user.json`, and fill in its fields with their corresponding API information.

 ## Downloading all saved posts